knncolle/knncolle/README.md

 The `find_nearest_neighbors()` call will return a vector of (index, distance) pairs, containing the requested number of neighbors in order of increasing distance from the query point.
 (In cases where the requested number of neighbors is greater than the actual number of neighbors, the latter is returned.)
-For some algorithms, we can modify the parameters of the search like so:
+For some algorithms, we can modify the parameters of the search by setting the relevant members of the `Dispatch` class:

 ```cpp
 dispatcher.Annoy.ntrees = 100;